 The main purpose of preventive dentistry is to help patients keep all their natural teeth for their entire lives to help maintain a beautiful smile.
 Daily oral hygiene and regular visits to your dentist will prevent patients from losing their teeth.
-Unfortunately, some people will lose a tooth or multiple teeth for a number of reasons including lack of dental health or trauma.
+Unfortunately, some people will lose a tooth or multiple teeth for several reasons, including lack of dental health or trauma.

-Whatever the reason, it’s imperative to replace that missing tooth or teeth because of the effect it will have on the patient’s life.
-Missing teeth can have a detrimental effect on the quality of life, impacting speech, dietary habits, self-esteem, and social interactions.
+Whatever the reason, replacing that missing tooth or teeth is imperative because of the effect it will have on the patient’s life.
+Missing teeth can affect the quality of life, impacting speech, dietary habits, self-esteem, and social interactions.

 There are several options a patient has to replace missing teeth.
 Dr. Brent Blaylock, a dentist in Durham NC, will always recommend dental implants when possible as the best tooth-replacement option.
 Implants offer a permanent solution for tooth loss and often require no future maintenance costs like other dental restorations like dentures.

 The initial cost of surgically implanted artificial teeth is much higher when compared to other options.
-Teeth implants are a long-term investment in your overall well-being and oral health and they will prevent the need for further advanced dental care in the years to come.
+Teeth implants are a long-term investment in your overall well-being and oral health and will prevent the need for further advanced dental care in the future.

 If missing teeth are not replaced, it will have a domino effect on your oral health, slowly leading to changes that affect the health of the gums, teeth, and fit of the bite.
 Treating those ailments will most likely surpass the total cost of the dental implant procedure.